iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head_iM.md

 ### Post
 **ROBO_Head**<br>
-[Data Analysis][ARC][Share]<br>
+\[Data Analysis\]\[ARC\]\[Share\]<br>
 > According to official data from A.R.C., the cyTus virtual city has over 200 million registered users and over 180 million active users daily, a 23% increase compared to last year.
 Mega SNS blocks have also reached the number of 37000.
-To handle this increasing need for connection, A.R.C. and the Nodes are scheduling for a massive hardware update. <br>
+To handle this increasing need for connection, A.R.C. and the Nodes are scheduling for a massive hardware update.

 (Data and article excerpt from Node 08 Administration Bureau)

 ![r0101.png](./attachments/r0101.png)